solana-foundation/solana-improvement-documents/proposals/0109-dynamic-tips.md

 similar to the incinerator, which transfers any accumulated lamports in the runtime variable into the configured tip_receiver.

 The TipInstruction::ChangeTipReceiver instruction allows a validator to change their configured tip receiver.
 Any changes are delayed until an epoch boundary.
 Furthermore, the tip receiver can only be changed in the first 50% of the epoch to avoid any last minute changes immediately before the epoch boundary.

+If there's no tip receiver configured, it may make sense to default to the validator's identity account.
+The validator's identity account can also be configured as a valid tip receiver.

 ## Impact